-What Tasks Do Civil Attorneys Perform?
+What Do Civil Attorneys Do?

-- Performing legal research
+- Performing legal research for legal precedents

 - Filing court documents and pre-trial motions for a lawsuit